Beverly Wright: Career

 In 1992 Wright became the founder and executive director of the Deep South Center for Environmental Justice (DSCEJ) at Dillard University.
 The DSCEJ is a community–university partnership that investigates the impacts of environmental and health inequality along the Lower Mississippi River Industrial Center, which is so polluted that it became known as Cancer Alley.
 Her research combined population and demographic data with Toxics Release Inventory reports to better understand the correlations between race and pollution.
 She has shown that almost 80% of African-Americans live in polluted neighbourhoods.
 Wright and the DSCEJ developed an environmental justice curriculum for elementary schools in New Orleans.
 She worked on the National Institute of Environmental Health Sciences Minority Worker Training and Brownfields Minority Training Program, which helped people from underserved communities find careers in environmental and health sciences.
 Working with Robert D. Bullard, Wright popularised the Latinx term “the wrong complexion for protection”.

 In the aftermath of Hurricane Katrina, Wright focussed on outreach and training programmes for the African-American community in New Orleans.
 She has worked to support displaced residents in returning to their homes, working with policy makers to address issues surrounding environmental restoration.
 Hurricane Katrina's flooding resulted in lead saturation in New Orleans soil.
 Wright showed that lead exposure was particularly bad in areas where there were significant numbers of Black families.
 She worked with American steelworkers to design a programme known as A Safe Way Back Home, which looks to clean abandoned homes and neighbourhoods of pollutants.
 The DSCEJ were involved with the response to the Deepwater Horizon oil spill.

 Wright has worked with Mitch Landrieu on his Sustainable Energy and Environmental Taskforce.
 In 2017 she delivered expert testimony to the Council of the City of New Orleans to describe the risks associated with a Entergy gas power plant.
 In 2019 Entergy were fined $5 million for bringing in paid actors to influence to council's decision making process.

 Under the 2020 Biden Administration, Wright was appointed in 2021 to the new White House Environmental Justice Advisory Council (WHEJAC).
 In the 2022 United Nations Climate Change Conference (COP27), she contributed to creating the first Climate Justice Pavilion to highlight underrepresented voices that face climate change issues at a disproportionate rate.
+In 2022, Wright testified before Congressional subcommittees on how additional gas and oil fields along the Gulf Coast are harmful to Black and Indigenous Peoples.